mobilise-xyz/mobilise-recommender-service/README.md

 recommender/
     __init__.py
-    app.py                 # this file contains the app and routes resources/
+    app.py                 # this file contains the app and routes models/
+    resources/
         __init__.py
         recommendations.py # the recommendation resource
     engine.py              # heavy lifting
-    mobiliseapi.py         # class that handles all API interaction
+    mobiliseapi.py         # class that acts as an abstraction for the database
 ```